alekseilemberrwth/gui-sa-automation/README.md

 # gui-sa-automation
-Repo for the Master's Thesis Project: Automating Image-Based Sensitivity Analysis for GUI-Based Black-Box Simulation Software
+This is the repo for the Master's Thesis Project: Automating Image-Based Sensitivity Analysis for GUI-Based Black-Box Simulation Software